valeIT/valeIT.github.io/_posts/2015-03-30-best-of-reddit-special-automate-best-of-reddit.markdown

 This is the first piece of code that I release to the world, so be wary of that.
 Thanks to [Brett Terpstra][24] for the inspiration.

-You can find the repository on [Bitbucket][15].[5][25]
+You can find the repository on [Bitbucket][15].[^5]

 ---

-1. I haven't updated it to pip, since it's just one .py file and it doesn't require anything more than praw to function.
+[^1]: I haven't updated it to pip, since it's just one .py file and it doesn't require anything more than praw to function.
 If there is the interest for me to post it there and package it up I'll likely do it, just let me know.

-[↩][26]
-2. You may notice that I'm also importing `datetime` \[[Docs][27]\] to let it only run on Fridays only, but that's a standard python library both in 2.x and 3.x .[↩][28]
+[^2]: You may notice that I'm also importing `datetime` ([Docs][27]) to let it only run on Fridays only, but that's a standard python library both in 2.x and 3.x .
-3. Yes, those are the actual subreddits I check for this column.
-You can always suggest more and submit a pull request ;)[↩][29]
+[^3]: Yes, those are the actual subreddits I check for this column.
+You can always suggest more and submit a pull request ;)
-4. Nope I'm not using github and I'm not going to use it [anytime][30] [soon][31] and nope, I'm not going to discuss any of this further.[↩][32]
+[^4]: Nope I'm not using github and I'm not going to use it [anytime][30] [soon][31] and nope, I'm not going to discuss any of this further.
-5. Since I wanted to run it from a specific folder every time and I'm too lazy to set it up as a variable.[↩][33]
+[^5]: Since I wanted to run it from a specific folder every time and I'm too lazy to set it up as a variable.

 ---